Vision Loss from your Metal on Metal Hip

 Vision loss is just one of the devastating effects on the body from a metal on metal hip implant.
-If metal ion levels in your blood get too high, you can develop vision loss from metal poisoning.
+If metal ion levels in your blood get too high, you can develop vision loss from cobalt or chromium metal poisoning.

 You are at increased risk of heavy metal poisoning and associated vision problems if your implant is metal-on-metal.
 Your risk of metallosis is especially high if your implant has fractured or requires revision surgery.

 Symptoms of Vision Loss Caused by Metal Poisoning

 If you have had any of these symptoms in one or both eyes, your hip implant may be the cause:

 - Blurred vision